About the Project

 Goals and Benefits

 Congested State Route 525 is currently the only north-south connection from the southern City limits to SR 526.
 The project will add an alternate north-south route through the City, providing increased capacity for vehicles, and significantly improving emergency response times to the south portion of the City.
 Another major benefit of the project is the addition of a multimodal connection through the community by providing pedestrian and bicycle facilities, streetscape standards, and traffic calming methods.
-Local students attending nearby Schools, patrons of the Harbour Pointe Golf Club and users of the Mukilteo Speedway will experience improvements in bicycle and pedestrian safety and mobility.
+Local students attending nearby Schools, employers and employees in the Harbour Pointe business corridor, patrons of the Harbour Pointe Golf Club and users of the Mukilteo Speedway will experience improvements in bicycle and pedestrian safety and mobility.

 No meetings scheduled at this time.